-1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

-REASON: To comply with the requirements of Section 91 of the Town & Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004.

-2. That the development be carried out in accordance with the approved plans listed below.

-3. Before above ground building work commences, a schedule of materials (including samples) to be used in the elevations of the development shall be submitted to and approved in writing by the Local Planning Authority.
-The development shall be constructed in the approved materials.

-4. Notwithstanding details contained in the application, detailed specifications and drawings of all external windows and doors to include elevations of each complete assembly at a minimum 1:20 scale and sections of each component at a minimum 1:5 scale and including details of all materials, finishes and colours shall be submitted to and approved in writing by the Local Planning Authority before that architectural feature is commissioned/erected on site.
-The development shall be carried out in accordance with the approved details.

-REASON: To ensure the architectural detailing of the buildings reflects the established character of the area.

-5. The window and door frames shall be recessed a minimum distance of 75mm from the face of the building unless otherwise agreed in writing by the Local Planning Authority.

-REASON: To ensure the architectural detailing of the building reflects the established character of the locality.

-6. The car parking areas (including where appropriate the marking out of parking spaces) shown on the approved plans shall be constructed before occupation of the development and thereafter retained and used for no other purpose.

-REASON: To ensure that adequate car parking facilities are provided in the interests of road safety.
+- 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - REASON: To comply with the requirements of Section 91 of the Town & Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004. - 2.
+That the development be carried out in accordance with the approved plans listed below. - REASON: For the avoidance of doubt as to what is permitted. - 3.
+Before above ground building work commences, a schedule of materials (including samples) to be used in the elevations of the development shall be submitted to and approved in writing by the Local Planning Authority.
+The development shall be constructed in the approved materials. - REASON: To safeguard the character and appearance of the area. - 4.
+Notwithstanding details contained in the application, detailed specifications and drawings of all external windows and doors to include elevations of each complete assembly at a minimum 1:20 scale and sections of each component at a minimum 1:5 scale and including details of all materials, finishes and colours shall be submitted to and approved in writing by the Local Planning Authority before that architectural feature is commissioned/erected on site.
+The development shall be carried out in accordance with the approved details. - REASON: To ensure the architectural detailing of the buildings reflects the established character of the area. - 5.
+The window and door frames shall be recessed a minimum distance of 75mm from the face of the building unless otherwise agreed in writing by the Local Planning Authority. - REASON: To ensure the architectural detailing of the building reflects the established character of the locality. - 6.
+The car parking areas (including where appropriate the marking out of parking spaces) shown on the approved plans shall be constructed before occupation of the development and thereafter retained and used for no other purpose. - REASON: To ensure that adequate car parking facilities are provided in the interests of road safety.